 Kansas State Teachers College began offering the Bachelor of Science in Business degree in 1952.
 As a result of program growth, changes in student interest and the needs of society, the program began offering several majors within the B.S.B.
 In 1971, KSTC was authorized to award the Master of Science in Business.
 In 1975, the name of the degree was changed to the Master of Business Administration.

 KSTC was also going through changes.
 In 1974, it became Emporia State Kansas College.
 The name changed again in 1977 to Emporia State University.

 In 1983, the Division of Business and Business Education, a component of the School of Applied Arts and Sciences, was reorganized into the ESU School of Business.
 Dr. Sajjad A. Hashmi became its first dean.

-Today, the school is composed of two academic departments: Accounting and Computer Information Systems, and Business Administration and Education.
 The school also provides financial support to the Small Business Development Center, the Center for Business and Economic Development, the Center for Insurance Education, and the Kansas Business Hall of Fame..